Installation | Topics | Beyond Lino

 ADMINS

-A list with one or more email addresses of site maintainers to be notified when an exception happens on the server.
+A list with one or more email addresses of server administrators to be notified when an exception happens on the server.

 EMAIL_HOST